Tensor Kernel Recovery for Spatio-Temporal Hawkes Processes

 \section{Algorithm}

-For the proposed convex optimization problem \eqref{P1}, we apply the alternating direction method of multipliers (ADMM) and the majorization-minimization (MM) algorithms.
-Based on the \texttt{ADM4} algorithm proposed by \cite{zhou2013learning}, we design our algorithm for the problem \eqref{P1}.
-First, define the closed and convex sets:
+For the proposed convex optimization problem \eqref{P1}, we apply ADMM and the majorization-minimization (MM) algorithms.
+Based on the \texttt{ADM4} algorithm proposed by \cite{zhou2013learning}, we design our algorithm for problem \eqref{P1}.
+To start with, the constraint sets for $\mu$ and $\GC$ are separated to the following two closed convex sets: